Smoking cessation classes begin May 5

 “Freshstart is the American Cancer Society’s quit smoking program,” said Bob Neil.
 “It is designed to help individuals stop smoking and emphasizes that smoking cessation is a two-part process: (1) stopping and (2) staying stopped.”

 It is a scientific fact that quitting smoking, no matter how long you have been smoking, does decrease your risk of smoking-related diseases and it does improve your health.
+If you’re thinking of quitting but you’re worried about the difficult transition, take a look at slickvapes dab pens to see how they could help.
 Five years after quitting, the risk of lung cancer decreases by almost half.
 People who quit smoking experience improved cardiovascular function, which means lower blood pressure and more energy.
 They also enjoy a renewed sense of taste and smell.

 To register or for more information contact Mrs. Beth Hudson, Director Community Relations, 478-289-1356.
 Classes will be held in Emanuel Medical Center’s classroom.